verbman/ds-loading-spinner/accessibility-criteria.md

 ## What's this?

-This describes the necessary behaviours that an character counter needs to meet to be usable by assistive technologies.
+This describes the necessary behaviours that a loading spinner needs to meet to be usable by assistive technologies.

-They are useful if you are evaluating `loader`, or a different loading solution.
+They are useful if you are evaluating `accessible-loading-spinner`, or a different loading spinner solution.

 ## User story

-> As an Assistive Technology (AT) user, I want to know if there are limits to fields and how close I am to the limit, so that I can provide appropriate content.
+> As an Assistive Technology (AT) user, I want to know if I'm waiting for a page/content/result to load.

 ## Acceptance criteria